-From 2012 through 2015, she served as Vice President of External Affairs and Corporate Counsel for Americans United for Life (AUL), the legal architects of the pro-life movement and the first national pro-life organization in the United States.
+From 2012 through 2015, she served as vice president of external affairs and corporate counsel for Americans United for Life (AUL), the legal architects of the pro-life movement and one of the first national pro-life organizations in the United States.
 In this role, she oversaw the communications, development, operations, and coalition departments of AUL.
-From 2008 through 2011, Jeanneane served as the General Counsel of Care Net, a pregnancy center affiliation network with over 1,200 pregnancy center members.
-In this role, she oversaw the legal education and advocacy program for the largest network of pregnancy centers in the nation, successfully leading pregnancy center through numerous advocacy battles and attacks from Planned Parenthood and NARAL Pro-Choice America.
+From 2008 through 2011, Jeanneane served as the general counsel of Care Net, a pregnancy center affiliation network with over 1,200 pregnancy center members.
+In this role, she oversaw the legal education and advocacy program for the Care Net network of pregnancy centers, successfully leading pregnancy centers through numerous advocacy battles and attacks from Planned Parenthood and NARAL Pro-Choice America.

-Jeanneane co-authored a 600+ page manual entitled Legal Solutions: A Legal Resource for Life-Affirming Pregnancy Help Organizations, which remains the most widely used resource in the Pregnancy Care Center movement.
+Jeanneane co-authored a 600+ page manual entitled Legal Solutions: A Legal Resource for Life-Affirming Pregnancy Help Organizations, which is among the most widely used resources in the Pregnancy Help Center movement.
+Jeanneane has a standing column on law and ethics in Christian Counseling Today Magazine.
 Jeanneane also served as faculty for two curriculums for the American Association of Christian Counselors, Introduction to Crisis Pregnancy Care and Caring for People God’s Way.

-Additionally, from 2012 to 2016, Jeanneane has served as an Associate editor of Defending Life, an annual publication surveying pro-life progress and climate in the United States.
-For 40 editions, Jeanneane also served as the primary author and Editor in-Chief of Legal Care, a monthly legal newsletter for pro-life pregnancy support organizations.
+Additionally, from 2012 to 2016, Jeanneane has served as an associate editor of Defending Life, an annual publication surveying pro-life progress and climate in the United States.
+For 40 editions, Jeanneane also served as the primary author and editor-in-chief of Legal Care, a monthly legal newsletter for pro-life pregnancy support organizations.
 In college she authored an award-winning thesis entitled Richard Nixon’s Rapprochement with China, 1969-1972: An Important Yet Overly Praised Step in American Foreign Policy.
+In 2014, she served on the revision committee for the AACC Christian Counseling Code of Ethics.

 Jeanneane actively serves in pro-life and professional leadership.
-She is an Advisory Board member for the Texas Center for Defense of Life, for the Care Net Pregnancy and Family Services of Puget Sound, and for the Care Net Pregnancy Center of Greater Concord.
-She is Secretary of the Board of Directors for the Restoration Project, a board member for the Abortion Free Communities Project, a member of the Christian Legal Society, the State Bar Association of New Hampshire, and is an allied attorney with the Alliance Defending Freedom.
-In 2014, she served on the revision committee for the AACC Christian Counseling Code of Ethics.
-From 2008 through 2011, Jeanneane was a Board member and Board Secretary for Americans United for Life.
+She is an advisory board member for the Care Net Pregnancy and Family Services of Puget Sound.
+She is secretary of the board of directors for the Restoration Project, a member of the State Bar Association of New Hampshire, and is an allied attorney with the Alliance Defending Freedom.
+From 2008 through 2011, Jeanneane was a board member and board secretary for Americans United for Life.